2024 FIBA U18 AfroBasket

-The 2024 FIBA U18 AfroBasket was an international under-18 basketball competition that was held in Pretoria, South Africa from 3 to 14 September 2024.
+The 2024 FIBA U18 AfroBasket was the 21st edition of the African basketball championship for men's under-18 national teams.
+The tournament was played in Pretoria, South Africa, from 3 to 14 September 2024.

-The tournament, which was also the 21st edition of the biennial competition, qualified the top two teams to represent FIBA Africa in the 2025 FIBA Under-19 Basketball World Cup in Switzerland.
 This was the second time South Africa has hosted the tournament; the previous one was in 2006.

-Mali won this event for the third time.
+This tournament also served as the FIBA Africa's qualifier for the 2025 FIBA Under-19 Basketball World Cup in Switzerland, where the top two teams qualified.

+secured their third overall title with a victory over in the final, 60–51.